m-mcardle/my-website/assets/markdown/WebsiteV2.md

 ### Infrastructure 🏗️

 Built using Nuxt framework which provides tooling for features like SSR and SEO optimization, and styled using Tailwind CSS.
-Project data is stored in a PostgreSQL database which is accessed through a Prisma client.
+Project data is stored a NoSQL database on Firebase Firestore.
 User authentication is implemented using Firebase Authentication and Vuex.
+The server is hosted on DigitalOcean and the database is hosted on Firestore.

 ### Related Concepts / Learnings 💭